CSIRT-CAN – Centro de Respuesta a Incidentes de Seguridad de Canarias

 1.4.
 Document Authentication: This document has been digitally signed by CSIRT-CAN.

 2.1.
-Team Name: CSIRT-CAN, Canary Islands Government Incident Response Centre, under the Directorate-General for Digital Transformation of Public Services (hereinafter DGTDSP).
+Team Name: CSIRT-CAN, Incident Response Centre of the Government of the Canary Islands, under the Directorate General for Digital Transformation of Public Services (hereinafter DGTDSP).

 2.2.
 Address: